pandas-dev/pandas/doc/source/user_guide/10min.rst

-   While standard Python / NumPy expressions for selecting and setting are intuitive and come in handy for interactive work, for production code, we recommend the optimized pandas data access methods, :meth:`DataFrame.at`, :meth:`DataFrame.iat`, :meth:`DataFrame.loc` and :meth:`DataFrame.iloc`.
+   While standard Python / NumPy expressions for selecting and setting are intuitive and come in handy for interactive work, for production code, we recommend the optimized pandas data access methods, :attr:`DataFrame.at`, :attr:`DataFrame.iat`, :attr:`DataFrame.loc` and :attr:`DataFrame.iloc`.

 See the indexing documentation :ref:`Indexing and Selecting Data <indexing>` and :ref:`MultiIndex / Advanced Indexing <advanced>`.